mikew/redux-easy-mode/README.md

   // An action with an argument that also returns a payload.
   setIncrementBy: (n: number) => n,
+  // Which could also be written as this.
+  // setIncrementBy: identityPayloadCreator<number>(),

   // An action that returns meta, payload, and even overrides the action type.
   // Note that when you override the action type, the `.actionType` property